TomConlin/Semantic_Exchange_Format/README.md

 The Computer Science background links included in this document are here to convey the magnitude of the issue and necessity of the proposed constraints.
-However, one need not closely follow the math and jargon to appreciate that neither fifty years of brilliant minds nor million dollar prizes have produced solutions to the fundamental problems, which lends weight to the importance of
+However, one need not closely follow the math and computer science jargon to appreciate that neither fifty years of brilliant minds nor million dollar prizes have produced solutions to the fundamental problems, which lends weight to the importance of